-The comparison between the large-scale meteorological situations corresponding to the parangons showed that the main differences between the current regime clusters are related to the location and the extension of the high-pressure centers, the positioning of the ITCZ, and the intensity of the low Caribbean Level Jet.
+The comparison between the large-scale meteorological situations corresponding to the paragons showed that the main differences between the current regime clusters are related to the location and the extension of the high-pressure centers, the positioning of the ITCZ, and the intensity of the Caribbean low-level jet.

-4.2.
-Sargassum beachings
+4.3 Sargassum beachings

-All clusters contain beaching days in relative abundance, 12 to 36 % of beaching days for the two years 2019, 2020.
-The first peak of beachings, in March, seems linked with the maximum frequency of MC3 and HC3 clusters.
-The second peak of observed beachings occurs in August and seems associated with the MC1, HC2 and HC4 clusters.
-Johns et al (2020) found that windage

-395 forcing induced by the wind convergence accumulates Sargassum rafts within the ITCZ between April and September.
+All clusters contain beaching days in relative abundance: 12% to 36% of beaching days for the 2 years 2019 and 2020.
+The first peak of beachings, in March, seems to be linked to the maximum frequency of MC3 and HC3 clusters.
+The second peak of observed beachings occurs in August and seems to be associated with the MC1, HC2, and HC4 clusters.
+Johns et al. (2020) found that windage forcing induced by the wind convergence accumulates Sargassum rafts within the ITCZ between April and September.
 This accumulation would contribute to the observed beaching peak in August.
-The clustering analysis on the beaching current sequences confirmed that the recurrence of HC3 (between December and June) and HC2 (between July and November) would induce large beachings on the Guadeloupe coasts during these respective periods.
-The HC2 current regime is characterized by the prevalence of the North Atlantic gyre with weak velocities in the Western Central Atlantic and zonal streamlines.
-As for the HC3 current regime,

-400 it is characterized by strong Guiana Current with high velocities in the LA3 region and meridional streamlines almost parallel to the Lesser Antilles Arc.
+The clustering analysis of the beaching current sequences confirmed that the recurrence of HC3 (between December and June) and HC2 (between July and November) would induce large beachings on the Guadeloupe coasts during these respective periods.
+The HC2 current regime is characterized by the prevalence of the North Atlantic gyre with weak velocities in the western central Atlantic and zonal streamlines.
+As for the HC3 current regime, it is characterized by a strong Guiana Current with high velocities in the LA3 region and meridional streamlines almost parallel to the Lesser Antilles arc.

-4.3 Predictive model performance
+4.4 Predictive model performance

-A machine learning based method for predicting Sargassum beaching was proposed and was built from a decision tree.
-This method has already been used for other parameters and it allows to improve both the prediction accuracy and the fully black-box effect of

-405 the neural network.
+A machine-learning-based method for predicting Sargassum beaching was proposed and was built from a decision tree.
+This method has already been used for other parameters and it allows improving both the prediction accuracy and the fully black-box effect of the neural network.
 Compared to usual parametric statistical methods, it can effectively overcome the multicollinearity of explanatory variables (e.g., ocean current and surface wind).
-Depending on the temporal uncertainty ranges, the accuracy of the present decision tree is between 54.1% and 70.1% for HYCOM against 50.6% and 58.2% for Mercator (Table 6).
-The best performance scores are reached with the largest temporal uncertainty range +/-3 days.
-Similar performance scores were found for decision trees predicting summer rainfall in Chongqing (China) (Bo et al., 2020) or landslide hazard in the Yen Bai Province

-410 (Vietnam) (Pham et al., 2020).
+Depending on the temporal uncertainty ranges, the accuracy of the present decision tree is between 54.1 % and 70.1 % for HYCOM against 50.6 % and 58.2 % for Mercator (Table 6).
+The best performance scores are reached with the largest temporal uncertainty range ± 3 d.
+Similar performance scores were found for decision trees predicting summer rainfall in Chongqing (China) (Bo et al., 2020) and the landslide hazard in the Yen Bai Province (Vietnam) (Pham et al., 2020).

-During the year of testing (i.e. 2021) only 78 beachings days were observed.
+During the year of testing (i.e., 2021) only 78 beaching days were observed.
 Despite this large difference between beaching and non-beaching occurrences, the predictive model produces quite symmetric performances for both true positives and true negatives (Table 6).
 This fact highlights the good ability of the model to handle the different chosen datasets.
 This stability of the decision support system tends to increase with the temporal uncertainty range.
-For HYCOM, this asymmetric performance difference drops

-415 below 4% at +/-3 days precision.
+For HYCOM, this asymmetric performance difference drops below 4 % at \pm 3 d precision.